-Our Mission Committee meets every 6-8 weeks and its members share updates from our Mission Partners so that, as a church, we can respond to their spiritual, practical and financial needs.
+Our Mission Committee meets regularly and its members share updates from our Mission Partners so that, as a church, we can respond to their spiritual, practical and financial needs.
 We value the relationships built with our Mission Partners over a number of years, although we do periodically review our partnerships.
 Our aim is to support the needs of Christian missionaries and organisations in their work, an outcome of which must be the spreading of the Gospel of Christ.

 Mission is supported more generally at St Mary’s with specific fundraising appeals led by church members, our women’s group, Heart and Soul, and our youth groups.

 Mission is alive in St Mary’s!

 Kampala Children’s Centre